-At delfort, we strive for gender inclusivity at all levels of the Employment figures across delfort sites remained stable with no significant changes in the number of employees or staff struccompany, including leadership positions, and have implementture.
-New hires for the year totaled 369, compared to 377 exits. ed targeted HR measures to inspire women to join the paper resulting in a year-end headcount of 3,202.
-96% of our staff are industry, including in leadership positions.
-In 2024, 22% of our full-time employees.
-22% of our workforce are female, 78% are employees were female, while 78% were male.
-We also collect male.
-37 nationalities successfully work together across the group. data for other/not disclosed genders (0%), to the extent allowed All figures reflect the composition of our entire workforce, from by local laws. specialty paper production and converting to general administration and management.
+Employment figures across delfort sites remained stable with no significant changes in the number of employees or staff structure.
+New hires for the year totaled 369, compared to 377 exits, resulting in a year-end headcount of 3,202.
+96% of our staff are full-time employees.
+22% of our workforce are female, 78% are male.
+37 nationalities successfully work together across the group.
+All figures reflect the composition of our entire workforce, from specialty paper production and converting to general administration and management.